Canon 77D vs Fujifilm X-T30

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 77D and Fujifilm X-T30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 77D and the X-T30 are recent models that are part of the current product line-up.
-The 77D replaced the earlier Canon T6s, while the X-T30 followed on from the Fujifilm X-T20.
+The 77D is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T30 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T30 was succeeded by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 77D or the Fujifilm X-T30 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.